PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

   assert (entry_at_index storage 4L = Some { term = 4L; data = "4" })
 ```

-It becomes way harder to think of and write the examples when the bugs you're looking for only happen after several actions that need to happen in a specific point in time.
+It becomes way harder to think of and write the examples when the bugs you're looking for only happen after several actions that need to happen in a specific order.

 ![](images/input_tree_0.png)
 <center>A bug found deep in the input tree.</center>